inaturalist/inaturalist-open-data/Metadata/Import/RDS/Setup/README.md

 - You should see [the role you created](../Role) named `iNaturalistImportRole` represented in the `Current IAM roles for this instance` table
 - Wait for the status to become `Active`, refreshing the page if necessary
 - Now reboot the instance.
 Under the `Actions` menu at the top of the same database page click `Reboot`
-- Wait for the database to become available.
+- Wait for the database to become `Available`.
 Be sure to close any open PostgreSQL connections you have to the database.
 Until you close your connections and reconnect, the `s3Import` feature may not be enabled, and you may not be able to import from the iNaturalist Open Dataset